 There are several networks of investors in Holland.
 Also “angel investor” networks have become more common lately.
 Let us guide you through the maze of financing opportunities in the Netherland.

-· The start-up entrepreneur and the facilitator are both registered in the Trade Register of the Chamber of Commerce.
+- And the facilitator are registered in the Trade Register of the Chamber of Commerce (Kamer van Koophandel);

-· There are sufficient financial means (resources) to be able to reside and live in the Netherlands.
+- Has sufficient financial resources to reside and live in the Netherlands for one year.

 This is the commonly used regular work and residence permit for applicants who will run their business (self-employed or limited liability company) in the Netherlands.
 The applicant will need to prove that the business activities will serve an essential Dutch interest by means of an elaborate and sound business plan and third party financial prospects.
 Financial evidence supporting the application must be checked by a certified external expert (a chartered accountant, an accounting consultant, an accountant or a financial advisor).

 Simplified procedures are applicable for US and Japanese nationals under this category